APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Analysis Results

 \textbf{Metrics effectively capture informativeness, coherence, and faithfulness, with room for improvement.} For informativeness, ROUGE, BLEU, BERTScore, GPT-PPL, and QAEval are sensitive to information deletion and irrelevant additions, but decrease with the addition of background explanations through keyword definitions.
-For coherence, BERTScore and LENS excel in detecting perturbations, largely due to their ability to assess structural and contextual sentence relationships.
-BERTScore, GPT-PPL, and QAEval generally perform well for faithfulness-related perturbations, although GPT-PPL and BERTScore are somewhat sensitive to synonym verb swaps, an undesirable trait.
-QAEval is best at being unresponsive to synonym verb swaps.
+For coherence, BERTScore and LENS excel in detecting perturbations, largely due to their ability to assess between-sentence relationships.
+BERTScore, GPT-PPL, and QAEval generally perform well for faithfulness-related perturbations, although GPT-PPL and BERTScore are somewhat sensitive to synonym verb swaps instead of antonym verb swaps, which is an undesirable trait.
+QAEval is best at being \emph{unresponsive} to synonym verb swaps.
 Number swaps, however, remain undetected by all metrics.
-Results in Figure~\ref{fig:score_linechart_auto}. \\ [-3.5mm]
+Results in Figure~\ref{fig:score_linechart_auto}. \\ [-3mm]

 \textbf{Lexical features are useful measures of text simplicity.} Figure~\ref{fig:lexical_feature} illustrates the response of lexical features to degrees of text simplification in CELLS, confirming trends observed in previous studies \cite{kauchak2014text, leroy2018next, kauchak2017measuring, mukherjee2017role}.
 As simplification increases, sentence length decreases; common words and verbs increase; and nouns, adjectives, and term specificity decrease.
 Although prior work emphasizes the importance of conjunctions for comprehension \cite{kauchak2017measuring}, our study reveals a reduction rather than increase in conjunctions as texts become simpler.
 Overall, these trends demonstrate that lexical features are valuable indicators for text simplification.
-Results on PLABA are similar, with an inverse trend for paragraph length (App.~Figure~\ref{fig:lexical_feature_plaba}). \\ [-3.5mm]
+Results on PLABA are similar, with an inverse trend for paragraph length (App.~Figure~\ref{fig:lexical_feature_plaba}). \\ [-3mm]

-\textbf{LLM prompt-based evaluations do not distinguish between PLS criteria.} Prompt-based evaluations are insensitive to simplification perturbations, and in most cases, do not distinguish between the four criteria when scoring summaries (App.
-Figure~\ref{fig:gpt_linechart}).
-Despite findings from \citet{luo2023chatgpt} showing agreement between ChatGPT scores and human ratings, our results suggest that the capacity of LLMs for generative text evaluation warrants further examination.
-We also note that the reference-free and reference-provided settings yield very different scores along all four criteria, indicating that scores produced with this method are difficult to compare across settings and datasets.
-Detailed results are provided in App.~\ref{sec:prompt_based_evaluation_appendix}.